flutter/website/src/docs/codelabs/layout-basics.md

 </ul>

  For the first empty `Row`,
- set the `mainAxisAlignment` property to `MainAxisAlignment.SpaceBetween`.
+ set the `mainAxisAlignment` property to `MainAxisAlignment.spaceBetween`.

 {{site.alert.end}}
 {% comment %}